 Compared to women, there was a significantly strong correlation identified between potassium and REM sleep in men.

 REM sleep occurs about an hour to an hour and a half after you fall asleep, and is when you have vivid dreams, per the Cleveland Clinic.
-On the other hand, non-REM sleep is when you sleep deeply and it's harder to wake up.
+Non-REM sleep, on the other hand, is divided into three stages — during the first two stages you'll experience light sleep, while during the final stage you'll achieve deep sleep, according to the Cleveland Clinic.

 B vitamins also show some promise: Three months of a magnesium-melatonin-vitamin B complex supplementation had a beneficial effect in the treatment of insomnia in a September 2019 study of 60 people in the Open Access Macedonian Journal of Medical Sciences.